What Expats Can Expect From the Cost of Living in Portugal

 Understanding Healthcare Costs in Portugal

-The first consideration is private medical insurance.
 In order to get a residency visa or a work visa, would-be expats must demonstrate that they have their own healthcare policy.
 This is necessary so the Portuguese state knows that you’re not going to be a burden on their system.

-Budgeting for Food
+Budgeting for Food in Portugal

 Apart from housing, food and entertainment costs usually make up the second-largest part of an expat’s budget.
 Predicting how much you’ll spend here is difficult.
 Much depends on where you’ll live and what kind of lifestyle you want.

-On the other side of things, brand name products from other countries, be it breakfast cereals or cleaning products, are disproportionately expensive.
+On the other side of things, brand-name products from other countries, be it breakfast cereals or cleaning products, are disproportionately expensive.

 The Cost of Eating Out